trailofbits/cb-multios/README.md

 * A set of find/replace definitions in `manual_patches.yaml`

 ### makefiles.py
-This will parse the `Makefile` in each challenge folder and generate a `CMakeLists.txt` with the same variables and CFLAGS.
+This will parse the `build_directive.txt` in each challenge folder and generate a `CMakeLists.txt` with the same variables and CFLAGS.
 This also adds the `-nostdinc` flag to all challenges, so that they have no access to the system libraries, and can only include their own libraries and `libcgc.h`.

 ### cb_tester.py
 This is a helper script to test all challenges using `cb-test`.
 Results are summarized and can be output to an excel spreadsheet.
 More details in the [testing section](#testing) below.